cysouw/diathesis/text/c05_case.md

 ### Adnominal case-marked constituents

-Semantically, adnominal constituents are easily identified as modifiers inside a noun phrase.
+Semantically, adnominal constituents can easily be identified as modifiers inside a noun phrase.
 However, there is no formal difference between adnominal and sentential case-marked constituents, leading possibly to ambiguous sentences like [@next a].
 In this sentence, both the accusative constituent for the accusee *den Verdächtigen* and the genitive constituent for the accusation *des Diebstahls* can be read as arguments being governed by the verb *beschuldigen* 'to accuse' [@next b].
 Alternatively, these two constituents can be interpreted as a single complex noun phrase, as can be seen by the possibility to add a further constituent describing a different accusation [@next c].
-Adnominal constituents are (obviously) not counted as arguments here.
+Such adnominal constituents are (obviously) not counted as arguments of the main predicate.

 ::: ex
 a.
 Ich beschuldige den Verdächtigten des Diebstahls.
 b.
 Ich beschuldige [den Verdächtigten] vor Gericht [des Diebstahls].
 c.
-Ich beschuldige [den Verdächtigten des Diebstahls] von weiteren Gegenständen.
+Ich beschuldige [den Verdächtigten des Diebstahls] auch des Mordes.
 :::

 ## Deponent verbs without alternations